Religion, Spirituality & The Arts Seminar

 The Exhibit and Performance opening will be held on Wednesday, February 28 from 6:00pm - 8:00pm in Shelton Auditorium at Christian Theological Seminary.

-Artist applications for the Fall 2017 seminar will be accepted from April 17 - May 31.
+Artist applications dates for the Fall 2018 seminar will be announced the summer of 2018.

 Session III Spring 2015 seminar dates are Thursdays, February 5, 12, 26, March 5, 19 and 26.